Class: Assistant::ChatToolBuilder

 External tool services (google_analytics, etc.) are resolved separately

-from DataDomainPolicy.tool_services_for and merged in default_services_for. { admin: %w[conversation_memory content product_catalog app_db postgres_versions web_fetch seo_audit brain_management sales_management], manager: %w[conversation_memory content product_catalog app_db web_fetch seo_audit brain_management sales_management], employee: %w[conversation_memory content product_catalog app_db web_fetch brain_management] }.freeze
+from DataDomainPolicy.tool_services_for and merged in default_services_for. { admin: %w[conversation_memory content product_catalog app_db postgres_versions web_fetch web_search seo_audit brain_management sales_management], manager: %w[conversation_memory content product_catalog app_db web_fetch web_search seo_audit brain_management sales_management], employee: %w[conversation_memory content product_catalog app_db web_fetch web_search brain_management] }.freeze

 - POWER_USER_ROLES =